 What is Menometrorrhagia?

-This condition is characterized by heavy, prolonged and irregular menstrual bleeding.
+This condition is characterized by heavy, prolonged, as well as irregular menstrual bleeding.
 The average person loses around 30 ml of blood each period, but someone with Menometrorrhagia will lose 80 ml or more.

 Combination of Two Disorders

-Menometrorrhagia is actually a combination of two disorders:
+Menometrorrhagia is actually a combination of two menstrual cycle disorders:

 Signs and Symptoms of Menometrorrhagia